Why is “pick one goal setting framework” the wrong question?

 OKR is good at one job: a 90-day execution rhythm with a measurable objective and three to five key results.

-What OKR is good at: the cadence plus the structure are genuinely powerful.
+What OKR is good at: the cadence and the structure together are genuinely powerful.
 The qualitative objective gives you the reason, the quantitative key results give you the measure, and the quarterly horizon gives you a feedback loop short enough to learn from but long enough to do real work.
-Bandura and Schunk [10] showed that proximal sub-goals help sustain effort on distal goals, and OKR’s quarterly key results are a clean way to instantiate that finding.
+Bandura and Schunk [10] showed that proximal sub-goals help sustain effort on distal goals, and OKR’s quarterly key results are a clean way to put that finding into practice.

-What OKR leaves to chance: long horizon beyond the next quarter or two (silent on the 5 to 10 year picture), obstacle planning (no if-then plan layer), recovery (no clause for missing a key result), and the architecture above the quarterly objective (you set the objective in a vacuum unless something else is constraining it from above).
+What OKR leaves to chance: any horizon beyond the next quarter or two (silent on the 5 to 10 year picture), obstacle planning (no if-then layer), recovery (no clause for missing a key result), and the architecture above the quarterly objective (you set that objective in a vacuum unless something else constrains it from above).

 WOOP / Friction Map (Oettingen 2014; Gollwitzer 1999): obstacle anticipation via if-then plans